hwshadow/learning-bootcamps/elasticsearch/01-sample-data-by-elastic/README.md

 ```
 > the following assumes you have the local docker environment up and running

+> also being familar with JQ is helpful, see the module on that.

 2) insert samples into elasticsearch (_without mappings_)
 ```bash
 curl -H 'Content-Type: application/x-ndjson' -XPOST 'localhost:9200/bank/account/_bulk?pretty' --data-binary @accounts.json